drupal-mentoring/future-of-mentoring/README.md

 ### 2014
 - Dreditor remaining tasks template
-- 4th mentored sprint, with mentor t-shirts
+- Mentor t-shirts
 - Acquia Dev Desktop
 - Contributor task cards

 Note:
 - Dreditor added the button to add the remaining tasks template.
 - The 4th mentored strint happened in Portland and it was the first one where the DA provided mentored sprints.
 - Acquia Dev Desktop, allowed people to quickly start contributing on the sprints.
 - First appearance on Drupal South, NZ and refined over next Cons.
+Explain what The cards are.